nicholasmparker/indi_pylibcamera/README.md

 # indi_pylibcamera
+Fork of https://github.com/scriptorron/indi_pylibcamera with additional camera support.

 This project implements a Raspberry Pi camera driver for INDI (https://indilib.org/).

 Raspberry Pi cameras allow the amateur astronomer to make astonishing pictures with small budget.
 Especially the Raspberry Pi HQ camera can compete with expensive astro cameras.